 Diagram of Cowes Harbour Fairways.
-View diagram as PDF.
+Download a PDF of diagram.

-Be prepared for large vehicle ferries entering the harbour turning across the fairway when approaching East Cowes, and for fast passenger ferries crossing the traffic lane when departing from Cowes Town Quay.
+Be prepared for large Red Funnel vehicle ferries and Red Funnel freight ferries entering the harbour and turning across the Fairway when approaching the East Cowes terminal, and for fast Red Jet passenger ferries crossing the traffic lane when departing from Cowes Town Quay.

 A sailing vessel fitted with an auxiliary engine must proceed with the engine running and ready for immediate use in the Inner Harbour.